plone/documentation/docs/backend/upgrading/preparations.md

 ### collective.recipe.backup

-[collective.recipe.backup](https://pypi.python.org/pypi/collective.recipe.backup) is a well-maintained and well-supported recipe for solving the “objects in motion” problem for a live Plone database.
+[collective.recipe.backup](https://pypi.python.org/pypi/collective.recipe.backup) is a well-maintained recipe that solves the “objects in motion” problem for a live Plone database.
 It makes it easy to both back up and restore the object database.
 The recipe is basically a sophisticated wrapper around `repozo`, a Zope database backup tool, and `rsync`, the common file synchronization tool.

 If you’re using any of Plone’s installation kits, `collective.recipe.backup` is included in your install.
 If not, you may add it to your buildout by adding a `backup` part: